 I was happy to see the latest edition of Canadian Business in my mailbox this week.
 Every year, the magazine issues the Investor 500 edition, a comprehensive look at Canada’s 500 largest publicly traded companies.
-In this edition of CB, I also found an article listing the top 15 Canadian companies by profit and total revenue:
+In this edition I also found an article listing the top 15 Canadian companies by profit and total revenue:

 Although these stocks offer a range of yields, the top-15 by profit would likely be a good starting point for your dividend stock portfolio research.
 Some of these Canadian companies have been paying dividends for over 100 years and others, regular and increasing dividends for decades.

 Let’s a have quick look at some of the data: